 Once a local authority or the NHS decides to consult the public, they should:

-- consult the public in good time, so they can look at your response before making the final decision,
+- consult the public in good time, so they can look at responses before making the final decision,

-- give you enough information so you can make an informed answer,
+- give you enough information so you can respond in an informed way,

 - give you enough time to respond, and